Technigo/project-mongo-api/README.md

 # Mongo API Project

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.

 ## The problem

 This is my second API project.
 I learned to modifie Express queries from a previous project to Mongoose.
-I used the same set of data for both projects, a database of populaar songs from spotify.
+I used the same set of data for both projects, a database of popular songs from spotify.
+This week I started using enviornment variables as well.

 - Mongoose methods such as gt, find, findById, findOne
 - RESTful endpoints